Habitat: Still or slow flowing freshwater habitats

 - Know what you are buying/growing and source native Irish seed and plants

-- Do not swap plants and cuttings
+- Be Plant Wise - do not swap plants and cuttings with friends

 - Clean plants before adding to ponds (dispose of water away from water courses)